ariabuckles/simple-markdown/README.md

 `recurseOutput` is a function to recursively output sub-tree nodes created by using `recurseParse` in `parse`.

+`state` is the mutable state threading object, which can be examined or modified, and should be passed as the second argument to any recurseOutput calls.

 The simple-markdown API contains several helper methods for creating rules, as well as methods for creating parsers and